 - Schedule a monthly call for those power users

-4. Create a welcoming training environment
+4. Create a welcoming intranet training program environment

-In order to make users comfortable, you need to create a welcoming environment.
+To make users comfortable, you need to create a welcoming environment.

 Frame the training as "I'm here to help you get the most out of this cool new tool" rather than "you must use this now!"
 Use language that reinforces the proper messages and bring a corresponding attitude.